Yvette Van Voorhees

-Yvette Van Voorhees is a former American actress, dancer, cheerleader and beauty queen, best known for her role as a Muse in the 1980 film Xanadu.
+Yvette Van Voorhees (July 1, 1953 – April 5, 2026) was an American actress, dancer, cheerleader and beauty queen, best known for her role as a Muse in the 1980 film Xanadu.
 She also appeared in the Broadway production of Evita during its original run.
 Before her career in entertainment, Yvette was a successful cheerleader, being part of the inaugural Sea Gals cheerleading squad for the Seattle Seahawks in 1976, and later a Los Angeles Rams cheerleader.
 As a beauty pageant participant, she held the Miss Washington World title in 1973.

 Early life

-Donna Yvette Van Voorhees was born in 1953 and grew up in West Seattle, the daughter of John (d.2007) and Audrey (d.2019) Van Voorhees, long-time West Seattle residents.
-John, a World War II veteran, had a career in broadcasting and was instrumental in establishing Washington's first FM radio station.
-Audrey was an artist and a dedicated member of the Order of the Eastern Star.
-Yvette has a brother, Robert.

 Van Voorhees attended West Seattle High School.
 She participated in various local pageants, and became the West Seattle HiYu Queen's first princess in 1972.
 She joined the University of Washington and became part of the 14 member varsity yell squad, being selected from over 65 contestants in a two-day competition.